-MICROBIOLOGICAL HIGHEST NO. OF CONTAMINANTS DETECTIONS MCL MCLG TYPICAL SOURCE OF BACTERIA Total Coliform 0 More than one sample in a month with a detection 0 Naturall present in the environment Fecal Coliform or E. coli 0 A routine sample and a repeat sample detect total coliform and either sample also detects fecal coliform or E. coli 0 Human and animal fecal waste
+one detection of content in 2000 MICROBIOLOGICAL HIGHEST NO. OF DETECTIONS MCL MCLG TYPICAL SOURCE OF BACTERIA Total Coliform 0 More than one sample in a month with a detection 0 Naturall present in the environment Fecal Coliform or E. coli 0 A routine sample and a repeat sample detect total coliform and either sample also detects fecal coliform or E. coli 0 Human and animal fecal waste

-TABLE 3: DETECTION OF CONTAMINANTS WITH A PRIMARY DRINKING WATER STANDARD CHEMICAL OR CONSTITUENT (REPORTING UNITS) SAMPLE DATE LEVEL DETECTED RANGE OF DETECTIONS MCL PHG (MCLG) TYPICAL SOURCE OF CONTAMINANT Nitrate (ppm) 2010 37 36-37 45 45 Erosion of natural deposits, Soil run-off PCE (ppb) 2010 .8 .68 5 0 Leaching from PVC pipes, discharge from factories, dry cleaners and auto shops (metal degreaser)
+TABLE 3: DETECTION OF CONTAMINANTS WITH A PRIMARY DRINKING WATER STANDARD

+CHEMICAL OR CONSTITUENT (REPORTING UNITS) SAMPLE DATE LEVEL Detected RANGE OF DETECTIONS MCL PHG (MCLG) TYPICAL SOURCE OF CONTAMINANT Asbestos (MFL) 2011 .37 .37 7 7 Internal corrosion of asbestos cement water mains; Erosion of natural deposits.
+Nitrate (ppm) 2011 37 36-38 45 45 Erosion of natural deposits, Soil run-off PCE (ppb) 2011 .7 .57 5 0 Leaching from PVC pipes, discharge from factories, dry cleaners and auto shops (metal degreaser)

+Some people who drink water containing asbestos in excess of the MCL over many years may have an increased risk of developing benign intestinal polyps.
 Nitrate in drinking water at levels above 45 ppm is a health risk for infants of less than six months of age.
 Such nitrate levels in drinking water can interfere with the capacity of the infant's blood to carry oxygen, resulting in a serious illness; symptoms include shortness of breath and blueness of the skin.
 Nitrate levels above 45 ppm may also affect the ability of the blood to carry oxygen in other individuals, such as pregnant women and those with specific enzyme deficiencies.
 If you are caring for an infant, or you are pregnant, you should ask advice from your health care provider.
 The PCE results are from Lobos Creek.
 Treated water samples show no detection of PCE.

 TABLE 4: SAMPLING RESULTS SHOWING TREATMENT OF SURFACE WATER SOURCES

 TREATMENT TECHNIQUE CONVENTIONAL FILTRATION Turbidity Performance Standards Turbidity of the filtered water must: 1 - Be less than or equal to 0.5 NTU in 95% of measurements in a month.
 2 - Not to exceed one NTU for more than eight consecutive hours.
-3 - Not to exceed five NTU at any time Lowest monthly % of samples that met Turbidity Performance Standard No. 1 100% Highest single turbidity measurement during the year .07 NTU The number of violations of any surface water treatment requirements None
+3 - Not to exceed five NTU at any time Lowest monthly % of samples that met Turbidity Performance Standard No. 1 100% Highest single turbidity measurement during the year .30 NTU The number of violations of any surface water treatment requirements None

-- A required process intended to reduce the level of a contaminant in drinking water - Turbidity (measured in NTU) is a measurement of the cloudiness of water and is a good indicator of water quality and filtration performance.
-Turbidity results that meet performance standards are considered to be in compliance with filtration requirements.
+- \ A required process intended to reduce the level of a contaminant in drinking water - \\ Turbidity (measured in NTU) is a measurement of the cloudiness of water and is a good indicator of water quality and filtration performance.
+Turbidity results that meet performance standards are considered to be in compliance with filtration requirements

-SAN FRANCISCO TREATED WATER: Turbidity - Harry Tracy Treatment Plant 2010 <.3 - 100% of the time Turbidity - Sunol Treatment Plant 2010 <.3 - 98% - 100% of the time
+SAN FRANCISCO TREATED WATER:

+Turbidity - Harry Tracy Treatment Plant 2011 <.3 - 100% of the time

+Turbidity - Sunol Treatment Plant 2011 <.3 - 98% - 100% of the time

 Filtered water must be less than .3 NTU 95% of the time.
-Both Harry Tracy and Sunol Water Treatment Plants met this standard 100% of the time.
+Both Harry Tracy and Sunol Water Treatment Plants met this standard 100% of the time